AhmetHamzaEmra/data-visualization-with-d3-and-Dimple/Project/submission 1/README.md

 Keep up good work!

 ### Talgat Yegizbayev (ACM ICPC lab Member )
 The visualization is nice but it would be better if when the click on the circles, it shoud shows the name of the county.

 ### Behic Guven (Design Club Leader )
 I think the respresentation is okay but generally the page is little bit new design objects.
 I recoment to add CSS for html.

+## Design
+I have chosen map chart as I present country statistic so it is comfortable to review on map with the tooltips I am trying the show viewer to explore by himself or herself.
+There are two variables in this visualization: number of deaths, which is represented by the radius/area of the circle and tooltips; country, which is a position in a map. other veriable is coutry location being showed on the map.

+## Findings
+In this visualization, as we can see there are more death in Middle East and Centeral Asia than America or Auropa.
+All losts are unfortinute but humanity need more improvement on those areas more.
+To make it more noticiable, tooltips can be used.